floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 Some of the services include a mix of data processing code, utility functions, and data access code.
 The other scenarios, which do include structural coupling information, identified services that have more related functionality grouped together.
 Due to the restricted nature of the source code, precise information about the functionality for each service cannot be included in this report.

-// Maybe also for each scenario, a plot with the total cohesion/coupling/...

 #grid(
   columns: (60%, 40%),